confluentinc/ksql/docs-md/developer-guide/create-a-stream.md

 !!! note
 		The query continues to run after you stop printing the stream.

-Use the SHOW QUERIES statement to view the query that KSQL created for the `pageviews_intro` stream:
+Use the SHOW QUERIES statement to view the query that ksqlDB created for the `pageviews_intro` stream:

 ```sql